The Repeal of Prohibition

 Just a few weeks after the St. Valentine’s Day Massacre, on March 4, 1929, President Herbert Hoover, himself a committed “dry,” took office and right away requested that Congress meet in a special session on a long list of issues.
 At the new president’s request, Congress passed a bill to create a special commission chaired by former U.S. Attorney General George Wickersham to study what Hoover said was the problem of enforcement of prohibition and whether repeal was necessary.
 The new president told his Treasury secretary, Andrew Mellon, “I want that man Capone in jail.”
 That October, the stock market crashed on Wall Street and so began, amid Prohibition, the Great Depression, the worst economic downturn in the nation’s history.

 But Hoover’s decision to appoint a commission to study the problems of Prohibition was criticized as inadequate by Pauline Sabin, the first female board member of the Republican National Committee and a nationally known “dry” advocate.
 In April 1929, Sabin decided to switch sides and campaign for repealing the 18th Amendment.
-She was disillusioned with it, having seen many people drinking and flouting Prohibition in New York, notorious for its hundreds of speakeasies.
+She was disillusioned with it, having seen many people drinking and flouting Prohibition in New York, notorious for its thousands of speakeasies.
 She resigned from the Republican committee and launched a repeal advocacy group, the Women’s Organization for National Prohibition Reform.
-She quickly found that many other American women – who like Sabin once favored Prohibition but were discouraged about it – agreed with her about repeal.
+She quickly found that many other American women – who like Sabin once favored Prohibition – agreed with her about repeal.
 Sabin’s pro-repeal movement caught fire and her organization had more than one million members by 1932.

 The Wickersham Commission met over 18 months, hearing testimony in closed session from U.S. attorneys, state district attorneys, high-level police officers, economists, doctors, social workers and labor leaders, and reviewed reports from its investigators, statements from members of Hoover’s cabinet and large amounts of books, papers and surveys.